Which Protein Powder Is Best For Diabetics?

 Many within the medical profession state openly that blood sugar is not the problem, it’s just the symptom.
 The root of the issue is insulin resistance and it’s the #1 reason people gain or lose weight.
 Even the meds given for type II diabetes states on the insert that it causes weight gain.
 This means your goal as a diabetic is to never spike your insulin levels if possible.

 Enter the low carb diet.

 There have been many thousands of people who’ve reversed their diabetes by staying on an extremely strict low or no carb diet.
+Then you have intermittent fasting, which is becoming a popular way to lost fat, correct a host of health issues such as type II Diabetes.
 This is where protein powder comes in.

 The good news is that most protein powders are low carb and sugars, and most of them can and will help you manage your diabetes if you are busy, on the go and don’t always have time for a full meal.